Visit our online Jewelry Shop

 Dodds

 Founded as: Jewel Creations, Newark, New Jersey, USA ~ 1952-1997- Jewelry by this company, especially the Christmas jewelry was sometimes produced using kits that sold to aspiring jewelry crafters.
 The costume jewelry actually manufactured by the company is usually of high quality and is not abundant.
 Sometimes the hallmark on this costume jewelry cannot be easily read.
 Signature Designs/Techniques: Glued in rhinestones of higher quality.
+Cute figurals.
 Multicolored stones and cabochons.
 Back to top

-Dodds or Doddz
+Also: Dodds or Doddz

 Dominique